Social Panoramas, Identity and Therapy. This online training program represents a meeting of minds between Andrew T. Austin and Lucas Derks.

-From approximately 1970 onward he developed a strong interest in psychology and started a full time study social psychology in 1976; completing his master's degree in 1982.
+From approximately 1970 onward he developed a strong interest in psychology and started a full-time study of social psychology in 1976, completing his master’s degree in 1982.
 Spending six months in Africa during his university years he completed his thesis on pragmatism.
 He became acquainted with the work of Bandler and Grinder (NLP) in March 1977.

 He followed this in 1983 an NLP practitioner’s training with the New York Training Institute for NLP; 1985 NLP masters training at the Institute for Eclectic Psychology in Nijmegen Holland.

 From 1980 to 1986 also working as a researcher for several important Dutch art museums (Het Rijksmuseum; Het Centraal museum, Van Gogh museum; Maritiem museum Prins Hendrik) subject: Visitor behaviour at large expositions.

 In 1986 he chose to devote himself exclusively to NLP and related things.
 Then he co-founded The William James Foundation, that was dissolved in 2006.
 He published a novel that was won an award in 1992 and followed with another novel in 2009.

 Lucas wrote seven psychology books.
 He teamed up with the Dutch NLP trainers Jaap Hollander and Anneke Durlinger.

 Ever since he has been doing freelance jobs as a trainer at the Stichting voor Educatieve en Therapeutische Hypnose; SON Opleidingen BV te Eindhoven; Instituut voor Eclectische Psychologie and many other places in the Netherlands, Belgium, France, Germany, Hungaria, Finland, Suriname, Serbia, Brazil, England, New Zealand, Poland, Greece, Croatia, Malta and Austria.